 pub struct BootstrapProcManager { /* private fields */ }Expand description

-A process manager for launching and supervising bootstrap
+Host-side manager for launching and supervising bootstrap

 processes (via the bootstrap entry point).

-children]: async map fromProcIdtoBootstrapProcHandle, used for lifecycle queries (status) and exit monitoring. - [
+BootstrapProcHandle for lifecycle queries and exit

 Implementations§